 My name is I-Ping Yeo and I am a work from home mummy boss girl and the creator of DigitalLifestyleLounge.com.
-I attempt to make a living online by creating and giving away/selling contents, words, printables and printed paper online.
+I attempt to make a living online by creating and giving away/selling contents, words, printables and printed paper.
 I sell my products on this WooCommerce driven WordPress Website and also on Amazon under my alter ego Ashley Yeo.
 To make myself sound more important, I also refer to myself as Digital Content Producer or Boss Girl.
 Why do I refer to “us” and “we” so much on this website when it’s pretty clear to anyone who cares that I am a solopreneur who sometimes outsources when I am lazy.
 Well, I like to think it makes me sound more professional.
+Hmm…

 What I Do For A Living

 I attempt to eke out a living online by selling contents, words, printables and printed paper.
 My work life is a mystery to most and honestly myself.
 Most days, I don’t even know what I am doing.
 I am just making stuff up mostly.
 I have a lot of fun designing a lot of stuff I like in my home office.
 I don’t enjoy so much attempting to convince other people to buy them.
 I dare say I love digital design to death and am a highly competent smart document designer but I make a terrible sales person.
-I print off a lot of printables on my office printer to look busy and then punch a lot of holes in the paper I print to compile them into DIY discbound notebooks, journals and planners for myself and other boss girls.
+I print off a lot of printables on my office printer to look busy and then punch a lot of holes in the paper I print to compile them into DIY discbound notebooks, journals and planners for myself and YOU.

-Stop Being A Sad Boss Girl
+Stop Being A Sad Girl